-Standard Definition TV (SDTV) is an older version of digital TV with picture quality similar to that of a DVD.
+Standard Definition TV (SDTV) is an older version of digital TV, with picture quality similar to that of a DVD.

+As well as HD and other terms, you may come across numbers like 1080p.
 The number is simply the number of horizontal lines of pixels on the screen.
 720p equates to HD Ready (1,080 x 720 pixels), while 1080p is Full HD (1,920 x 1,080 pixels).

 A progressive scan TV displays the whole image for every frame, while an interlaced scan displays half of it at a time, using alternating lines of pixels.

 If your budget allows, look for a progressive scan TV.
 These models have less noticeable flickering.